How to Handle Relationship Arguments: 18 Effective Ways

 2. Don’t be afraid to express your needs

-Some people think the best method to learn how to resolve an argument is to give in and give their partner exactly what they want.
+Some people think the best method to learn how to resolve an argument with your partner is to give in and give their partner exactly what they want.
 This may work over the short term, but you’ll eventually feel resentment if you constantly accommodate your partner’s needs.

 The next time you have a difference of opinions, take the time to express what you need.